GAS: Generative Avatar Synthesis from a Single Image: Experiments

 \subsection{Ablation Studies and Analyses}

-We conduct ablation studies evaluating variants of our proposed method.
-Please refer to the supplement for more ablations with quantitative and qualitative comparisons.
+We perform ablation studies to assess different variants of our proposed method.
+Additional quantitative and qualitative results can be found in the supplementary material.

 \textbf{Generalizable geometry and appearance cues.} To study the effect of both geometry (\textit{i.e.}, SMPL normal map) and appearance cues (\textit{i.e.}, human radiance field), we train a variant with the geometry cue completely removed and a variant with appearance cue removed.
-Our hypothesis for the generalizable human radiance field is that it provides rich and consistent appearance cues across different views and times.
-To validate this, we present quantitative comparisons for novel view synthesis on the THuman dataset and pose animation from a novel view on the MVHumanNet dataset.
+We present quantitative comparisons for novel view synthesis on the THuman dataset and novel pose animation on the MVHumanNet dataset.
 As shown in Table \ref{tab:ablation_appear_cue}, our approach consistently improved performance across both tasks and datasets.

+Our hypothesis for the generalizable human NeRF is that it provides rich and consistent appearance cues across different views and times.
+To validate this, we present an additional qualitative study, as suggested in Figure \ref{fig:ablation_wo_appear_cue}.

-To demonstrate the importance of the geometry cue, we present a qualitative ablation study on internet videos (\textit{e.g.}, TikTok dataset).
-Occlusion is a common challenge in in-the-wild videos, often causing artifacts in generalizable human radiance fields due to pixel-aligned feature extraction and warping.
-As shown in Figure \ref{fig:ablation_wo_geo_cue}, without a clean geometry guidance, the radiance field can misguide the diffusion generation, leading to visible distortions.
+Occlusions, which are frequent in in-the-wild videos, often introduce artifacts in generalizable human NeRF due to pixel-aligned feature extraction and warping.
+As illustrated in Figure~\ref{fig:ablation_wo_geo_cue}, the absence of clean geometric guidance can mislead the diffusion model, resulting in noticeable distortions.

+\textbf{Video diffusion model.} The video diffusion model is suggested to refine the generalizable human NeRF renderings and produce shaper results with fewer artifacts.
+We ablate the effect of video diffusion model in Table \ref{tab:svd} by comparing the generalizable human NeRF renderings and the diffusion refined results.
+Results show significant improvement across all metrics on both tasks.

-\textbf{Mixed training with 3D/multi-view captures and internet videos.} We analyze the impact of our training strategy, which leverages diverse data sources, aiming to improve generalizability.
-As shown in Figure \ref{fig:ablation_mixed_training}, our model demonstrates strong generalization capability for novel view synthesis in real-world scenarios.
-Figure \ref{fig:ablation_generalization} presents an ablation on involving internet videos for training.
+\textbf{Mixed training with 3D/multi-view captures and internet videos.} We evaluate the effectiveness of our training strategy that incorporates diverse data sources to enhance generalization.
+As illustrated in Figure \ref{fig:ablation_mixed_training}, our model exhibits robust performance in novel view synthesis across real-world scenarios.
+Additionally, Figure \ref{fig:ablation_generalization} shows an ablation study highlighting the contribution of internet video data to improved generalization.